| |

 While you could technically do Tuscany in a couple of days, you’re not going to have much time to experience the dolce vita that makes this part of Italy special if you do it that way.

-We think you need at least one week in Tuscany to do all four of the regions of Tuscany we mentioned above.
+We think you need at least one week to do all four of the regions of Tuscany we mentioned above.

 That will give you enough time to get beyond the surface level in each place.
 That’s why we chose to write this guide for 7 days in Tuscany.